 READING & WRITING

-At McClelland, lower school teachers use Handwriting Without Tears to develop penmanship and handwriting skills.
-We introduce cursive using this same curriculum in second grade and continue to develop it through fourth grade.
-Studies show that visual-motor skills, such as eye-hand coordination, are associated with academic achievement.
-Scientists have found that developing fine motor skills in early childhood can predict not only writing success but better performance in reading and math in elementary school.
+In our lower school, teachers use a combination of explicit instruction and guided practice to build fine motor and penmanship skills.
+We introduce cursive in second grade and keyboarding in third grade.
+Studies show that visual-motor skills, such as hand-eye coordination, are associated with academic achievement.
+Scientists have also found that developing fine motor skills in early childhood can predict not only writing success but better performance in reading and math in elementary school.

 At McClelland, we wait to introduce technology to the classroom until third grade.
 At this time, students will be assigned a Chromebook that stays in the third and fourth-grade classrooms.
 Students will use their Chromebooks for intentional typing instruction with the Keyboarding Without Tears curriculum.
 They also begin to use their Chromebooks for research projects and learning to create reports on Google Slides, Google Docs, and Google Sheets.

-At The McClelland School, all our students receive Spanish, music, art, and P.E. from specialists teachers that are experts in their field.
+At The McClelland School, all of our students received Spanish, music, art, and P.E. from specialist teachers who are experts in their field.
 In the Lower School, these teachers collaborate with our classroom teachers to develop lessons that are age-appropriate and reflect the other learning in the classroom.
 For example, if students are learning about Native American history, they may study about Native American art and create a Kachina doll in art class and may learn about Native American music in music class.

 Through our social-emotional learning curriculum, Sanford Harmony, our students begin learning skills such as sharing, communication, and empathy.
 Using age-appropriate materials, teachers facilitate lessons and activities that enhance students’ communication and relationship-building skills.
 The five themes of Sanford Harmony are Diversity and Inclusion, Empathy and Critical Thinking, Communication, Problem-Solving, and Peer Relationships.
 Each of the Harmony themes addresses an important need in schools to create positive and proactive environments that support student success.